taskmatics/aspnet-windows-service/README.md

 This repository provides a shell project you can use to get a Windows service up running hosting ASP.NET 5 with static files and MVC 6.

+For detailed information, please read the following post: [How to Host ASP.NET in a Windows Service](http://taskmatics.com/blog/host-asp-net-in-a-windows-service/)

 ### Installation

 #### 0. Run a Command Prompt as Administrator